Doctor Who series 4: Main characters

 The fourth series marked David Tennant's third and final full series as the Doctor, although he continued in the role for the 2008–2010 specials.
-In the Christmas special, Australian actress and singer Kylie Minogue starred as one-time companion Astrid Peth, who died during the events of the episode.
+In the Christmas special, Australian actress and singer-songwriter Kylie Minogue starred as one-time companion Astrid Peth, who died during the events of the episode.
 The companions in the regular series had all been in the lead companion role previously: the primary role of Donna Noble, who was introduced in "The Runaway Bride", was played by Catherine Tate for all thirteen episodes.
 Her return was announced by the BBC on 3 July 2007.
 Freema Agyeman, who portrayed the Doctor's companion Martha Jones in series three, returned for "The Sontaran Stratagem", "The Poison Sky", "The Doctor's Daughter", "The Stolen Earth" and "Journey's End".
 Billie Piper, who played Rose Tyler from the first episode of the first series to the finale of the second series appeared in the three final episodes of the series.
 She made brief appearances in the episodes "Partners in Crime", "The Poison Sky" and "Midnight".
 Her return had been planned by Davies since her departure in 2006, and was officially announced on 27 November 2007.
 John Barrowman, Elisabeth Sladen, Noel Clarke and Camille Coduri, who portrayed previous companions Jack Harkness, Sarah Jane Smith, Mickey Smith and Jackie Tyler respectively, also reappeared in the finale.